Pyleks/milestone_project_4/README.md

 e-commerce site, making the text easy to read, as well being one of the most common e-commerce fonts used.
 [Source](https://www.builderfly.com/7-perfect-font-pairing-for-your-ecommerce-website)

+## Database
+The databases added this time is the built in sqlite3 database that comes with Django during the development cycle And once moved to Heroku, this changed to Heroku Postgres for the production environment.